mgeitz/tbdchat/README.txt

    Visual:
       - Use Curses library to take over terminal window.
 Plan to have the top portion of the screen show conversation and bottom allow user to input message

    Functional:
       - Track which users are permitted to join a particular preexisting room.

       - Assign the creator of a room some unique flagged ability to make the room private

       - Full encryption

+   Things that should be added with rooms:
+      - Make join room show room number and name (going to be a pain the way we have it set up right now)

+      - Command to list all rooms

+      - Command to list who is in your current room

+      - Invite command

+      - Exit room command